WizardOfFrontend/take_home/README.md

+> ## To see Toby Chee's README for the assignment, please see at https://github.com/WizardOfFrontend/take_home/blob/main/TestAutomation/README.md

 ## Overview

 For this QA technical take-home challenge, you will QA a simple Syndio dashboard.
 (Note that the dashboard has intentional issues.)
 This is not a timed exercise, but you should spend no more than 3 hours on your project.